target/huntlib/README.md

 )
 ```

+The `search` and `search_df` methods will raise `InvalidRequestSearchException`
+in the event that the search request is syntactically correct but is otherwise
+invalid.
+For example, if you request more results be returned than the server
+is able to provide.
+They will raise `AuthenticationErrorSearchException` in the
+event the server denied the credentials during login.
+They can also raise an
+`UnknownSearchException` for other situations, in which case the exception
+message will contain the original error message returned by Elastic so you
+can figure out what went wrong.

 ## huntlib.splunk.SplunkDF

 The `SplunkDF` class search Splunk and returns the results as a Pandas DataFrame.
 This makes it easier to work with the search results using standard data analysis techniques.